Changes and additions to the Mapping Rules

 See 3.3.1.4.3.

-• Added an alternative version of the name for unnamed items from the “Pass office, security checkpoint” category.
+• Added an alternative name option for unnamed items from the “Pass office, security checkpoint” category.

-The name “Pass office” is used for organizations that register and issue passes, while the name “Checkpoint” is given to security posts, pass control points, and other similar facilities.
+The “Pass office” name is used for organizations that register and issue passes, while the “Checkpoint” name is given to security posts, pass control points, and similar facilities.

 See Location and organization names.